al-caveman/nsapass/README.md

-- Make it even more convenient, by configuring shortcuts with GUI prompts, that take advantage of the fact that steps `nsa do EXAMPLE TAGS` and, say, `nsa do -c u` can be combined in a single step `nsa do EXAMPLE TAGS -c u`.
+- Make it even more convenient, by configuring shortcuts with GUI prompts, that take advantage of the fact that steps `nsa do EXAMPLE TAGS` and, say, `nsa do -c copyuser` can be combined in a single step `nsa do EXAMPLE TAGS -c copyuser`.
 - Automate command execution.
-E.g. command `z` could be defined in such a way that `nsa do EXAMPLE TAGS -c szuodnpodn` would execute `nsa push` and feed it with passwords as earlier.
+E.g. command `z` could be defined in such a way that `nsa do EXAMPLE TAGS -c z ...` would execute `nsa push` and feed it with passwords as earlier.

 # Dependencies